-- identify the data and tools of macroeconomic policy. - describe the costs and benefits of economy-wide phenomena such as inflation, unemployment, government debt - evaluate public policies in an informed and objective manner. - recognize the institutional surroundings that impact macroeconomic phenomena. - explain fiscal, monetary, and supply-side policy, and - further their analytical, research and writing skills.
+- identify the data and tools of macroeconomic policy. - describe the costs and benefits inflation, unemployment, government debt. - evaluate public policies in an informed and objective manner. - recognize the institutional surroundings that impact macroeconomic phenomena. - explain fiscal, monetary, and supply-side policy, and - further your analytical, research and writing skills.